-- cleaning-interval The server will remove expired resource records from the cache every cleaning-interval minutes.
-The default is 60 minutes.
-The maximum value is 28 days (40320 minutes).
-If set to 0, no periodic cleaning will occur. - heartbeat-interval The server will perform zone maintenance tasks for all zones marked as dialup whenever this interval expires.
+- cleaning-interval This interval is effectively obsolete.
+Previously, the server would remove expired resource records from the cache every cleaning-interval minutes.
+BIND 9 now manages cache memory in a more sophisticated manner and does not rely on the periodic cleaning any more.
+Specifying this option therefore has no effect on the server's behavior. - heartbeat-interval The server will perform zone maintenance tasks for all zones marked as dialup whenever this interval expires.
 The default is 60 minutes.
 Reasonable values are up to 1 day (1440 minutes).
 The maximum value is 28 days (40320 minutes).
 If set to 0, no zone maintenance for these zones will occur. - interface-interval The server will scan the network interface list every interface-interval minutes.
 The default is 60 minutes.
 The maximum value is 28 days (40320 minutes).
 If set to 0, interface scanning will only occur when the configuration file is loaded.
 After the scan, the server will begin listening for queries on any newly discovered interfaces (provided they are allowed by the listen-on configuration), and will stop listening on interfaces that have gone away. - statistics-interval Name server statistics will be logged every statistics-interval minutes.
 The default is 60.
 The maximum value is 28 days (40320 minutes).
 If set to 0, no statistics will be logged.